Ashkenazi Jews: Israel

 From the 1880s onwards, Ashkenazi Jews from Russia, Poland and Germany immigrated to the Land of Israel in large numbers.
-By 1948, they comprised 80% of the Jewish population of Israel, shortly before the Jewish exodus from the Muslim world changed the demographic composition of Israeli society.
-Currently, Jews of mixed background are increasingly common, partly because of intermarriage between Ashkenazi and non-Ashkenazi, and partly because many do not see such historic markers as relevant to their life experiences as Jews.
+By 1948, they comprised 80% of the Jewish population of Israel, shortly before the Jewish exodus from the Muslim world brought more Sephardic and Mizrahi Jews into Israeli society.

+Today, Jews of mixed background are increasingly common, and many no longer see such historic markers of identity as relevant to their life experiences.
+Between the 1950s and late 1990s, intermarriage increased, such that the number of Jewish Israelis with multiethnic parents doubled from 14% to 28%.
+Relations between the Ashkenazi and non-Ashkenazi communities have also been tense at times, marred by claims of racism on all sides.
+This has given rise to protest movements such as the Israeli Black Panthers, led by Saadia Marciano, a Moroccan Jew.

-Ashkenazi Jews have played a prominent role in the economy, media, and politics of Israel since its founding.
+Ashkenazi Jews have played a prominent role in the economy, media, and politics (Note: As of 2013, every President of Israel since the country's founding in 1948 has been an Ashkenazi Jew) of Israel since its founding.
 During the first decades of Israel as a state, strong cultural conflict occurred between Sephardic and Ashkenazi Jews (mainly east European Ashkenazim).
 The roots of this conflict, which still exists to a much smaller extent in present-day Israeli society, are chiefly attributed to the concept of the "melting pot".
 That is to say, all Jewish immigrants who arrived in Israel were strongly encouraged to "meltdown" their own particular exilic identities within the general social "pot" in order to become Israeli.

 Religious Ashkenazi Jews living in Israel are obliged to follow the authority of the chief Ashkenazi rabbi in halakhic matters.
 In this respect, a religiously Ashkenazi Jew is an Israeli who is more likely to support certain religious interests in Israel, including certain political parties.
 These political parties result from the fact that a portion of the Israeli electorate votes for Jewish religious parties; although the electoral map changes from one election to another, there are generally several small parties associated with the interests of religious Ashkenazi Jews.
 The role of religious parties, including small religious parties that play important roles as coalition members, results in turn from Israel's composition as a complex society in which competing social, economic, and religious interests stand for election to the Knesset, a unicameral legislature with 120 seats.

-United States of America
+United States

 As of 2020, 66% of American Jews identify as Ashkenazic, compared to 4% who identify as Sephardic or Mizrahi, and 6% who claim mixed heritage.
-A disproportionate number of Ashkenazi Americans are religious compared to American Jews of other racial groups.
+A disproportionate number of Ashkenazi Americans are religious compared to American Jews of other ethnic groups.
 They live in large populations in the states of New York, California, Florida, and New Jersey.
 The majority of American Ashkenazi Jewish voters vote for the Democratic Party; Orthodox Ashkenazim tend to support the Republican Party, while Conservative, Reform, and non denominational Ashkenazim tend to support the Democratic Party.